 Bioscience Core Skills Institute (BCSI) offers authentic and validated practical skills assessment on-site or at a third-party location.
-In order to complete a skills assessment, customers will receive an inventory list of equipment needed for the assessment session (if any) and objectives by which the employees or students will be critiqued.
+In order to complete a skills assessment, customers will receive an inventory list of equipment needed for the assessment session (if any) and objectives by which the employees or students will be evaluated

-Once granted, the recipient will receive communication from BCSI updating them on newly developed credentials, partnerships with industry, and reminders to renew their credential after the date of expiration.
+After assessment, the recipient will receive communication from BCSI updating them on newly developed credentials, partnerships with industry, and reminders to renew their credential after the date of expiration.
 Renewal of credentials will be free for those who can show proof of practice or can be renewed with a reduced-cost, remote assessment.

 ESSENTIAL FIVE CREDENTIALS